 In previous decades, women would change clothes for every activity and for different times of day.
 As pockets were pinched by the economic decline in the 1930s, clothes that could be worn for multiple activities began to emerge.
 While one would not wear one’s house dress out to run errands, fine dresses were marketed as perfect for a day full of different activities.
 The same 1930s day dresses could be worn from street to afternoon: “From a shopping tour or business, to an important luncheon, tea, or matinee date,” or for “bridge with the girls, dinner, church on Sunday, or an informal evening.”

-1930s Afternoon dresses to be worn out of the home for a variety of activities came in many popular styles, but always they strove to adhere to the 1930s ideal shape, summed up beautifully by this ad (left) for Wards in 1937: “wide shoulders, slim fitted waists, swinging lines.”
+1930s Afternoon dresses to be worn out of the home for a variety of activities came in many popular styles, but always they strove to adhere to the 1930s ideal shape, summed up beautifully by this ad for Wards in 1937: “wide shoulders, slim fitted waists, swinging lines.”

 Sleeves, Necklines, and Collars:

 A variety of 1930s afternoon dress sleeves were employed to create the effect of wider shoulders, mostly variations of puff sleeves with generous gathers at the shoulder seam.
-“Caplet” sleeves that looked almost like a little cape when the wearer bent her elbows, a less full “flaring” sleeve and ruffle “butterfly” sleeves, even pleated sleeves were among the other varieties.
+“Capelet” sleeves that looked almost like a little cape when the wearer bent her elbows, a less full “flaring” sleeve and ruffle “butterfly” sleeves, even pleated sleeves were among the other varieties.

-Most sleeves on misses and juniors dresses were short, ending at the elbow, in the mid forearm or higher.
+Most sleeves on misses and juniors dresses were short, ending at the elbow, at the mid forearm, or higher.
 1930s day dresses for cooler weather often came with a matching jacket with long sleeves.
 Dresses for mature and plus-size (called “stout” at the time) women more commonly had long sleeves, along with jackets and coats for all ages.
 Longer sleeves usually still had generous puffs at the shoulder or at the cuff.

-A “push-up” sleeve style that could be worn down, like this red day dress from winter 1938, or “pushed up” the arm to make a shorter poofier puff, was also in vogue.
+A “push-up” sleeve style that could be worn down, like this red day dress from winter 1938, or “pushed up” the arm to make a shorter and poofier puff, was also in vogue.

 1930s Day Dresses Necklines